coinbase/cdp-agentkit-nodejs/README.md

 See [CDP LangChain](./cdp-langchain/README.md) to get started!

 ### @coinbasetwitter-langchain
-Langchain Toolkit extension for Twitter.
+Langchain Toolkit extension for Twitter (X).
 Enables agentic workflows to interact with Twitter, such as to post a tweet.
 See [Twitter Langchain](./twitter-langchain/README.md) to get started!

 ## Contributing